davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Papaw threw a popsicle in the trash.

-Melted "DISCO SUCKS" into Bev's Ktel record.
+Melted "DISCO SUCKS" into Bev's K-tel record.
 Later found it for sale in a barber shop in Maryland.

 Went to John's Island.